 For people of colour, racism is an everyday phenomenon which has structural roots and unseen consequences., but too often we only discuss racism when it’s visible.
 Over the past few weeks, racist taunts towards black football players, worrying statistics around racism in schools, and a Guardian investigation into racial bias have served to remind us of our society’s ongoing race problem.
 But Mélina Valdelièvre says racism isn’t just a shameful act that ‘bad people’ do and positive thinking won’t make it go away.
 She says we should confront our own fragility around the ‘r-word’ this festive season…

 If only I could count the number of times I've had to brace myself when saying the r-word, expecting at any time a white person, face flushed or tears running down their face, to turn against me and express how ‘deeply offending’ it is to associate them with that word.
 Of course, by the r-word I mean ‘racism’ and its variants – ‘race’, ‘racial’ and, the most explosive of them all, ‘racist’.
-So many of us shy away from the word for fear offence, it's a taboo topic in too many circles.
+So many of us shy away from the word for fear of offence - it's a taboo topic in too many circles.

 It does of course feature in conversations and headlines, but often only in a very detached and simplistic way that makes white people feel comfortable and confident that they themselves have nothing to do with it.
 Such conversations and headlines are often dumbed down to: “Look how terrible so-and-so has been for pronouncing racial slurs/acting in an obviously racist way”.
-When the r-word is used in such contexts, it's associated with job losses and ruined reputations (although that of course doesn't some of the most super powerful people in western society – look at Donald Trump).
+When the r-word is used in such contexts, it's associated with job losses and ruined reputations (although that of course doesn't apply to some of the most powerful people in western society – look at Donald Trump).
 As a result, it isn't surprising the r-word has become so feared and avoided in personal conversation.
 Racism is portrayed as rare and abnormal – something awful only bad people do.
 If you're racist, you're inherently evil.

 This places too much emphasis on people's intentions rather than the harms they cause and the structures, histories and ideologies that allow racism to spread in the first place.
 It simplified racism to an individual act and ignores the complex systems of oppression which uphold it.
 If anything, the r-word is frequently used to demonise white working class people who are seen to be unduly influenced by tabloids and therefore fair game to be blamed for their lack of education and open-mindedness.
 Such classist notions assume the sophisticated, well-educated and well-intentioned among us can't be racist.